Football Association of Singapore: Former collaborations

 With FAS and JFA signing a Memorandum of Understanding (MOU), the Singapore national team also sees themselves playing a couple of friendly against Japanese club in Japan as part of their preparation for the 2024 ASEAN Championship.
 While the Coach Overseas Attachment (COA) programme, an initiative by the Unleash The Roar will see Singapore coaches immersed in the day-to-day dealings of first-team training.
 In May 2024, Isa Halim and Noh Alam Shah was sent to Tokyo Verdy on a training stint.
 Following successful stints by Singaporean former national icons, in January 2025, Ratna Suffian and Miur Rafik Taha was sent to Tokyo Verdy on a coaching attachment, while Young Lions coach Nazri Nasir joined another J2 League club Ventforet Kofu as the club assistant coach assisting head coach Shinji Otsuka for the 2025 season.

 While LALIGA also send a couple of team to compete in the JSSL 7's in Singapore with the likes of Valencia, Barcelona, Atletico Madrid and Villarreal.
-In 2022, 14-years old footballer Denzel Ari Thrumurgan is set to be the first Singaporean to train and study at the LaLiga Academy in Madrid In 2023, 17-years old Loo Kai Sheng and 16-years old Uchenna Eziakor won the recipient to be send to LaLiga Academy.
+In 2022, 14-years old footballer Denzel Ari Thrumurgan is set to be the first Singaporean to train and study at the LaLiga Academy in Madrid In 2023, 17-years old Loo Kai Sheng and 16-years old Uchenna Eziakor were the players sent to LaLiga Academy.